Disclaimer

 What about investments?

-There is a lot of scope in how investments can be used.
+There is a lot of scope in how investments can be made.
 Investors can put money into property, equity, bonds, commodities or even cryptocurrency.
 Other tangible assets can also be considered an investment, such as artwork, jewellery, or fine wines.

 There are many different strategies available to investors, especially in the equity market.
 Investors can aim to get a return from a momentum strategy, where people try to capitalize on a trend.
 On the flipside of this is value investing.
 Here, investors choose shares which appear to be trading for less than their intrinsic value, in the hope they’ll rise over time.
 In property, investment strategies can include fix-and-flip developments, commercial to residential conversions, or student-let targeting.

-Investors and lenders taking a hit from inflation and rising interest rates
+Investor vs lender – who is taking a hit from inflation and rising interest rates

 This raises costs for both businesses and investors.
 Debt is more expensive to service and cheap mortgage deals become scarce.
 We’ve already seen evidence of this in the market.
 Lenders have been pulling both residential and BTL mortgages from the shelves.